afs/afs.github.io/substitute.md

 ### Issue 4: Substitution can flip MINUS to its disjoint-domain case

-Issue 4 is addressed because variablea re not removed from the domain of
+Issue 4 is addressed because variables are not removed from the domain of
 <tt>MINUS</tt>.
-This propsoal does not preserve all uses <tt>MINUS</tt>
+This propsoal does not preserve all uses of <tt>MINUS</tt>
-expressions; the problem identified in issue 4 is considered to be a bug in the original SPARQL specification.
+expressions; the problem identified in issue 4 is considered to be a bug in the SPARQL 1.1 specification.

 ### Issue 5: Substitution affects disconnected variables